C&T Q&A – Blogging?! Should I use Blogger or WordPress? And why?

 Today’s question is from Suzie, who writes:

 I just wanted to ask a quick question regarding blogging.
-I currently have a blog with Blogger (which I haven’t done much with lately partly due to personal reasons, partly due to this), but am serious thinking about setting up another one as the one I currently have doesn’t quite work for the two businesses I’m trying to develop (handmade & supply).
+I currently have a blog (This site/resource is no longer available) with Blogger (which I haven’t done much with lately partly due to personal reasons, partly due to this), but am serious thinking about setting up another one as the one I currently have doesn’t quite work for the two businesses I’m trying to develop (handmade & supply).
 But I am not sure what my options are?

 I am thinking about setting up a stand-alone website as well as the blog, so am thinking combining the two might be an option, but as for which sites/programs to work with I’m not sure…

 I’ve heard about WordPress, but am not sure if that’s much better then Blogger, and if it is, what’s involved in getting started and if it’s suitable for me.
 Would love your thoughts/help with this…

 Anyone who’s ever been to one of my talks knows the answer to this question, because it is always a point I stress.

 If you’re serious about your business, you need your own website.

 I believe that the easiest way to make your own website with a blog built-in is to use the WordPress.org software.